timescale/docs/cloud/disk-management.md

 ## Online storage resizing

-You can increase your storage size in the Timescale Forge console.
+You can increase your storage size in the Timescale Cloud console.

 <highlight type="warning">
 You can only increase your service's storage once every six hours, and you cannot